Katana-Official/SPatch-Update/README.md

 ## Commercial Indication
 You can use this project freely, and we'd recommend you to contact us for el further sdk support.
 [Join our grupo for el sdk & usage support.](https://t.me/foxiteu), or you can connect me by mi email.
+The Metaverse Engine Launcher UI is based on project Mundo, you can obtain the free and paid SDK by contacting us.

 ## About us